krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 Now let's take a moment to ensure that Fabric has been properly configured.

 1. Launch Cygwin.
-1. Navigate to your CodaLab repo:
+1. Navigate to the deploy directory of your CodaLab repo:
     `$ cd "C:\Users\[USER]\Documents\GitHub\codalab\codalab\codalabtools\deploy"`

-1. To get a list of commands:
+1. To get a list of commands:l
     `$ fab -l`

 If Fabric returns a list of commands, you're good to go.
 If not, you'll need to revisit the previous steps to determine what is missing.